Skip to content

 Agent Structure and Component Configuration

-All local agents are defined via config.yaml, located in the .vjsp/agents/ folder in the project root directory.
+All local agents are defined via a config.yaml file located in the .vjsp/agents/ folder at the project root.

 Basic Structure